 - The accounting, record keeping and arranging of audits throughout the year and every year also need to be conducted up to par.

-Data shows that SMSF trustees spend an average of 8 hours per month managing their SMSFs.
+- Data shows that SMSF trustees spend an average of 8 hours per month managing their SMSFs.
 This adds up to more than 100 hours per year and demonstrates that compared to other superannuation methods, is a lot more time occupying.

 Secondly, there are set-up and maintenance costs of SMSFs such as tax advice, financial advice, legal advice and hiring an accredited auditor.
 These costs are difficult to avoid if you want the best out of your SMSF.
 A statistical review has shown that on average, the operating cost of an SMSF is $6,152.
-This data is inclusive of deductible and non-deductible expenses such as auditor fee, management and administration expenses etc., but not inclusive of costs such as investment and insurance expenses.
+This data is inclusive of deductible and non-deductible expenses such as auditor fees, management and administration expenses etc., but not inclusive of costs such as investment and insurance expenses.

 Further, when creating an investment strategy, it is important to assess the risk and plan ahead for retirement, which can be difficult if one is not equipped with the necessary knowledge.
 In terms of legal knowledge, complying with tax, super and other relevant regulations requires a basic level of understanding at the very least.

 Although SMSFs have the advantage of autonomy when it comes to investing, this comes at a price.
 Members/trustees need to invest time and money into managing the fund and on top of this, are required to have some financial and legal knowledge to successfully manage the fund.

 The ATO is also warning of an increase in Self Managed Super Fund identity fraud and scams targeting the retirement savings of individuals.
 This is something to be aware of if looking to start an SMSF and maintain it.